Here we are back again with the 3rd instalment of 50 Fitness Myths to take us over the halfway point.

 In fact, numerous studies show that there are in fact numerous benefits to intermittent fasting;

 - Fasting was shown to increase fat oxidation after both 12 and 36-hour fasts.
 (4)

 - Research (5, 6) has shown to increase both total and pulsatile (7) growth hormone concentration in the body after fasting.

 Note: Growth hormone is responsible for facilitating fat burning, muscle gain and more.
 (8)

 - Intermittent fasting (9, 10) has also been seen to increase metabolism by up to 3.6 – 10%

 - Research (11) also shows the intermittent fasting may be superior to standard calorie restriction when it comes to the retention of muscle mass when eating in a calorie deficit.

-Now none of this is to say you have to use intermittent fasting, but at least now you won’t dismiss it out of hand based on a myth.
+None of this is to say you have to use intermittent fasting, but at least now you won’t dismiss it out of hand based on a myth.

 You Don’t Need To Train The Abs Directly

-Why is it that so many people desperately want to build a beach worthy set of abs for the summer or a solid six-pack to look great naked yet neglect to directly train their abs, assuming they get enough work from the rest of their routine.
+Why is it that so many people desperately want to build a beach-worthy set of abs for the summer or a solid six-pack to look great naked yet neglect to directly train their abs, assuming they get enough work from the rest of their routine.
 Would you neglect to train your calves thinking they got enough work from squats and lunges?
-No I didn’t think so.
+No, I didn’t think so.